dojo/widgets/README.md

 We appreciate your interest!
 Please see the [Dojo Meta Repository](https://github.com/dojo/meta#readme) for the Contributing Guidelines and Style Guide.

+Note that all changes to widgets should work with the [dojo theme](https://github.com/dojo/themes/).
+To test this start the example page (instructions at [Installation](#installation) section) and select the dojo option at the top of the page.

 ### Installation

 To start working with this package, clone the repository and run `npm install`.